 Please note, because the debrief process must occur before making an award, OSPI likely will schedule the Debrief Conference shortly after the announcement of the ASB and the Bidder's request for a Debrief Conference.
 OSPI will not allow the debrief process to delay the award.
+Accordingly, bidders should plan for contingencies and alternate representatives.
 Therefore, Bidders should plan for contingencies and alternate representatives; Bidders who are unwilling or unable to attend the Debrief Conference will lose the opportunity to protest.

-D.8.
+D.7.
 PROTEST PROCEDURE